airshipit/airshipctl/docs/source/cli/airshipctl_phase_tree.md

 ## airshipctl phase tree

-Tree view of kustomize entrypoints of phase
+Airshipctl command to show tree view of kustomize entrypoints of phase

 ### Synopsis

-Summarized tree view of the kustomize entrypoints of a specific phase
+Get tree view of the kustomize entrypoints of a phase.

 ```
 airshipctl phase tree PHASE_NAME [flags]